benibela/xidel/readme.txt

                     <a>FOO</a> and <a>BAR</a>.
                   The template can be a node or a string.
 Written as string the above example would be match("<a>{.}</a>", <x><a>FOO</a><a>BAR</a></x>).
+    x:call-action($name)
-    transform(node, transformer-function)
+                  Calls the action of a multipage template. transform(node, transformer-function)
                   This function can perform an arbitrary transformation of a document, by calling the transformer-function for every descendant node and replacing the node with the value returned by the function.